Tuesday, November 11, 2025

 Stop!

 This is completely professional curiosity on my part: what newspaper?
 What newspaper did W subscribe to?
 And the trooper said W actually subscribed to two newspapers that were delivered every morning to the front door of the Mansion, the Wall Street Journal and the Houston Chronicle.
-So, like, not the Austin American-Statesman which meant Bush was actually smarter than he looked.
+So, like, not the Austin American-Statesman which meant Governor Bush was actually smarter than he looked.

 That’s a joke, actually.